 - 1 teaspoon corn starch

-Thirty minutes before you need to start roasting the turkey, set out a large roasting pan with a rack.
+Thirty-five minutes before you need to start roasting the turkey, set out a large roasting pan with a rack.
 Take the turkey out of the fridge and remove the wrapping.
 Remove the plastic ring from the turkey legs.
 There is no need to rinse the turkey, unless there is any ice remaining inside the cavities.
 If so, rinse the cavity to loosen the ice so you can remove it.

 Check both cavities of the turkey to remove the bag of giblets and the neck.
 Either save the neck for stock or discard it.
 Pat the turkey and cavities dry and place the turkey on the rack in your pan.
 Wash your hands well.